hiteshK03/EE-Lab-Reports/README.md

+# EE 214 - Digital Lab
+These are the reports made for the experiments performed in the machines lab\
+ALU\
+CMOS Transistor
 # EE 230 - Analog Lab
 These are the reports made for the experiments performed in the analog lab\
 Lab1 - Non-idealities in Op-amps\